Part 1: How it Works

 Obviously this would never work.

-Of course because the picture is not a "real" 10 dollar bill.
+The 1s and 0s abstracted as a digital picture is not a "real" 10 dollar bill.

-This gets to the primary breakthrough Bitcoin brought to the world: Digital Scarcity, or the notion that a digital artifact is unique, and its authenticity can be guaranteed.
+This gets to the primary breakthrough Bitcoin brought to the world: digital scarcity, or the notion that a digital artifact is unique, and its authenticity can be guaranteed.

 If Alice sends 10 dollars worth of Bitcoin to Bob from her account, she will be debited 10 dollars worth of Bitcoin from the global ledger, and Bob will be credited 10 dollars worth of Bitcoin from the global ledger.